littleosbook/littleosbook/interrupts.md

 occurs when a hardware device, such as the keyboard, the serial port or the timer, signals the CPU that the state of the device has changed.
-The CPU itself can also send interrupts due to program errors, for example when a program references memory it doesn't has access to, or when a program divides a number by zero.
-Finally, there are also _software intterupts_, which are interrupts that are caused by the `int` assembly instruction, and they are often used for system calls.
+The CPU itself can also send interrupts due to program errors, for example when a program references memory it doesn't have access to, or when a program divides a number by zero.
+Finally, there are also _software intterupts_, which are interrupts that are caused by the `int` assembly code instruction, and they are often used for system calls.

 ## Interrupts Handlers